 The Registrar's Role in Probate

-Throughout Arizona's probate code, certain actions are described as being performed by "the registrar."
-Informal probate, for example, is handled by the registrar rather than through a full court hearing.
+Throughout the probate code, certain actions are described as being performed by "the registrar."
+Informal probate, for example, is handled by the registrar rather than through a full court hearing at the superior court.
 This statute clarifies who that person actually is.

 The acts and orders which this title specifies as performable by the registrar shall be performed by a judge, the clerk of the court, a court commissioner or any of such at the selection of the presiding judge of the county designated by the court by a written order filed and recorded in the office of the clerk of the court.

 A.R.S. § 14-1307The presiding judge of each county decides who fills the registrar role.
 It could be a judge, the court clerk, or a court commissioner.
-The designation must be made through a written order that is filed with the clerk's office, creating a public record of who holds this authority.
+The designation must be made through a written order filed with the clerk's office.
+This creates a public record of who holds this authority.

 Why This Flexibility Exists